barnita-das/ICMR_PROSPECT_Assignment/README.md

   "Signature": "Dr A. Kumar"
 }

-How to Run This Project:
+'''How to Run This Project'''
 Installation
 pip install opencv-python pytesseract pandas